First and foremost — Happy New Year!

 What 2020 has definitely taught us good is that startups cannot be stiff in their strategy execution.
 Events change, and we need to adapt fast.

-Before the Gingersauce brand book creator launched, we planned a lot of offline promotional events.
+Before Gingersauce launched, we planned a lot of offline promotional events.
 We planned to go to designer hubs and work with universities.
 Covid 19 ruined all of it.
 But we managed to quickly readapt and found other ways to spread the word about our product.
 We settled the workflow to be quick as well.
 It doesn’t take us days to confirm one idea, and we don’t usually get stuck in feedback loops.

 📦 Transparency is not a trend anymore, it’s a necessity.